FriedLabJHU/FragPipe-Limited-Proteolysis-Processor/README.md

-# FLiPPR v0.0.2
+# FLiPPR v0.0.4

 ## Overview

 > [!IMPORTANT]
 > FLiPPR currently does not incorporate metadata.
 This feature is coming in the next release.

-Welcome to the v0.0.2 release of FLiPPR!
+Welcome to FLiPPR!
 Please note that this version is an early release, and the code base is incomplete.
 We are actively working on enhancing and expanding the features.

 ## Table of Contents